The image courtesy of the artist

 Now, in the light of the previous discussion, it seems that ‘animism' and ‘anarchism' are ideas that apply to all beings and are used to prevent the fixation of the world and society by gaining freedom through self-commitment and, at the same time, by building reciprocal relationships with those beings.
-In this sense, I would like to propose ‘Anarcho-Animism' as an attempted theory as a way of thinking and rethinking our ‘life' in a new way, crossing the boundaries of both concepts of life and political theory.
+In this sense, the writer would like to propose ‘Anarcho-Animism' as a tirial theory as a way of thinking and rethinking our ‘life' in a new way, crossing the boundaries of both concepts of life and political theory.

-Finally, I present an expression of Apichatpong Weerasethakul, who presents the most anarcho-animistic image in Zomia.
-I have had several dialogues with Apichatpong, and when it comes to political talk about Isan and its neighboring countries, his words suddenly begin to heat up.
+Finally, the writer presents an expression of Apichatpong Weerasethakul, who presents the most anarcho-animistic image in Zomia.
+The writer has had several dialogues with Apichatpong, and when it comes to political talk about Isan and its neighboring countries, his words suddenly begin to heat up.
 Could this be due to the complex history of Isan and stories that have been altered or erased as animistic Phi beliefs have been marginalized in the process of Thailand’s centralization, and the nationalization of Buddhism?
-Imagining these backgrounds, I experienced the strength of Apichatpong’s ‘self-commitment’ (a commitment that one can carry through on one's own).
+Imagining these backgrounds, the writer experienced the strength of Apichatpong’s ‘self-commitment’ (a commitment that one can carry through on one's own).

 Apichatpong’s visual expressions also evoke the inner imagination and bring to spirits and ghosts that were invisible, as well as memories of the land [Nakamura 2022: 71].
 Apichatpong’s view of life is full of rich animistic ideas about the greater life behind things.
 For example, the shifting ‘memory of things’ is often dealt with in Apichatpong’s works.
 In the short film ‘Emerald’ (2007)(Figure 12), a floating feather-like object in a closed hotel describes memories of the past, while in the latest feature film ‘Memoria’ (2021), a man named Ernan, who can read the past memories of objects, appears, reading the ‘memories’ recorded on stones and trees.
 The story unfolds by reading the ‘memories’ recorded on stones, trees, etc. This is easily understood in light of Ingold’s statement that ‘things are in life’.